PoojaSunilkumar/FINAL-PROJECT/README.md

 <b>Proposed methodology</b>
 <ul>
 <li>collect publicly available datasets namely the UNSW_NB15 dataset from Kaggle open source and Intrusion detection evaluation dataset (CIC-IDS2017) by the CIC website.</li><li>conduct preprocessing for improve data efficiency.
-In pre-processing dataset cleaning by checking for and removing null, duplicate, and infinite values, as well as dropping irrelevant columns to reduce noise and complexity. </li><li>Categorical variables are converted to numerical values using label encoding to facilitate model training.</li><li> Data is normalised by standard scaling to maintain uniformity across features, and the SelectKBest approach is used to do feature selection to discover a most influential feature. </li><li>By oversampling the minority class and deleting overlapping occurrences, the SMOTE-ENN approach balances the dataset, addressing an issue of class imbalance. </li><li>The dataset is then split into two sections: 80% of the data is used for the training set, while the remaining 20% is used for the testing set.</li> <li></li>The study implements advanced machine learning algorithms, including Extra Trees, LSTM, and XGBoost, which are known for their effectiveness in detecting intrusions, to build and evaluate the predictive models.
-Next, use f1-score, recall, accuracy, and precision to assess the model's performance</li></ul>
+In pre-processing dataset cleaning by checking for and removing null, duplicate, and infinite values, as well as dropping irrelevant columns to reduce noise and complexity. </li><li>Categorical variables are converted to numerical values using label encoding to facilitate model training.</li><li> Data is normalised by standard scaling to maintain uniformity across features, and the SelectKBest approach is used to do feature selection to discover a most influential feature. </li><li>By oversampling the minority class and deleting overlapping occurrences, the SMOTE-ENN approach balances the dataset, addressing an issue of class imbalance. </li><li>The dataset is then split into two sections: 80% of the data is used for the training set, while the remaining 20% is used for the testing set.</li> <li>The study implements advanced machine learning algorithms, including Extra Trees, LSTM, and XGBoost, which are known for their effectiveness in detecting intrusions, to build and evaluate the predictive models.
+Next, use f1-score, recall, accuracy, and precision to assess the model's performance.</li></ul>

 <b>Overview of the dataset</b>